 For example, if a U.S. law enforcement agency wanted to request corporate ownership documents from the Cayman Islands, an agent would have to draft a lengthy MLAT memo and seek approval from a local federal prosecutor.
 The agent would then work with the Department of Justice’s Office of International Affairs to finalize the MLAT request which is ultimately sent to Embassy officials via U.S. government channels.
 Typical MLAT requests take approximately 9 to 12 months to process and deliver information back to the investigating agent and prosecutor.

 If the process is this difficult for law enforcement to investigate shell companies, then how can we expect financial institutions and corporations to efficiently mitigate FCPA risks often entangled in shell company investigations?
 The practical answer is advanced data analytics solutions that provide artificial intelligence (AI) enhanced link analysis and data visualization of connections between entities and networks.
+QuantaVerse has been at the forefront of this technology since 2017.

 Link analysis can be employed to augment traditional KYC and KYCC (Know Your Customer’s Customers) processes, creating multilayer and hierarchical networks for relationships between customers, their organizations, suppliers, and business partners.
 Through data visualization, large and complex data sets can be presented so that they can be easily understood by non-technical investigative staff.